shutterstock/api-php-client/README.md

-## This is currently a work in progress and is designed as just one example on how to interact with the Shutterstock API using PHP.
+### NOTE: This is currently a work in progress and is designed as just one example on how to interact with the Shutterstock API using PHP.

 # Shutterstock API PHP Client